tino/django-facebook/README.md

       perms="{% facebook_perms %}"></fb:login-button>

-A helpful debugging page to view the status of your facebook login can be enabled by adding this to your url configuration:

-    (r'^facebook_debug/', direct_to_template, {'template':'facebook_debug.html'}),

 Once this is in place you are ready to start with the facebook javascript SDK!

 This module also provides all of the tools necessary for working with facebook